amyvanwell/gazerCode/Demo.md

 ### Trial Types

-The name of trials are coded to represent: [Number of stimuli]-Trial-[Response that ends trial].
+The name of trials are coded to represent: {Number of stimuli}-Trial-{Response that ends trial}.
 During all trials, gaze is recorded using WebGazer.js .

 ##### Single-Trial-Key